CyberFlameGO/svnpython/Doc/install/index.rst

    1.5.2 installation under Windows.

 (5)
-   On Windows, if the :envvar:`HOME` environment variable is not defined, :envvar:`USERPROFILE` then :envvar:`HOMEDRIVE` and :envvar:`HOMEPATH` will be tried.
-This is done by the :func:`os.path.expanduser` function used by Distutils.
+   On Windows, if the :envvar:`HOME` environment variable is not defined, no personal configuration file will be found or used.
+(In other words, the Distutils make no attempt to guess your home directory on Windows.)

 .. _inst-config-syntax: